-In addition to the BUF16820 programmable voltage reference, TI offers a complete set of ICs for the LCD panel market, including gamma correction buffers, various power-supply solutions, and audio power solutions.
+In addition to the BUF20820 programmable voltage reference, TI offers a complete set of ICs for the LCD panel market, including gamma correction buffers, various power-supply solutions, and audio power solutions.
 See Figure 19 for the total IC solution from TI.

-THE BUF16820 IN INDUSTRIAL APPLICATIONS
+THE BUF20820 IN INDUSTRIAL APPLICATIONS

-The wide supply range, high output current, and very low cost make the BUF16820 attractive for a range of medium accuracy industrial applications such as programmable power supplies, multi-channel data-acquisition systems, data loggers, sensor excitation and linearization, power-supply generation, and more.
+The wide supply range, high output current, and very low cost make the BUF20820 attractive for a range of medium accuracy industrial applications such as programmable power supplies, multi-channel data acquisition systems, data loggers, sensor excitation and linearization, power-supply generation, and others.
 Each DAC channel features 1LSB DNL and INL.

-Many systems require different levels of biasing and power supply for various components, as well as sensor excitation, control-loop set-points, voltage outputs, current outputs, and other functions.
-The BUF16820, with its 16 total programmable DAC channels, provides great flexibility to the entire system by allowing the designer to change all these parameters via software.
+Many systems require different levels of biasing and power supply for various components as well as sensor excitation, control-loop set-points, voltage outputs, current outputs, and other functions.
+The BUF20820, with its 20 total programmable DAC channels, provides great flexibility to the entire system by allowing the designer to change all these parameters via software.

-Figure 20 provides various examples of how the BUF16820 can be used in applications.
-A microcontroller with a two-wire serial interface controls the various DACs of the BUF16820.
-The BUF16820 can be used for:
+Figure 20 provides various ideas on how the BUF20820 can be used in applications.
+A micro-controller with two-wire serial interface controls the various DACs of the BUF20820.
+The BUF20820 can be used for:

-- Sensor excitation
+- sensor excitation

-- Programmable bias/reference voltages
+- programmable bias/reference voltages

-- Variable power-supplies
+- variable power-supplies

-- High-current voltage output
+- high-current voltage output

 - 4-20mA output

-- Set-point generators for control loops
+- set-point generators for control loops.

-NOTE: At power-up, the output voltages of the BUF16820 DACs are set to either the programmed OTP memory values, or to 0000 if the OTP values have not been programmed.
+NOTE: At power-up, the output voltages of the BUF20820 DACs are configured to the programmed OTP memory values, or $(V{REFH} - V{REFL})/2$ if the OTP values have not been programmed.